im557/psych-discussions-alternative/README.md

 Q&A:{

-1. do not say a lua post that is impossible to do. (post removal)
+1. do not say a lua post that is impossible to do. (post removal) (This means that no lua question that is impossible with lua but possible with source)
-2. do not make questions for other stuff unrelated to fnf psych engine
+3. do not make questions for other stuff unrelated to fnf psych engine

 }
 ]